MonkeyAndres/MonkeyAndres.github.io/_posts/2021-10-18-recovering-before-summer-habits.md

 By doing that I can replace "social" habits for "improvement" habits like reading or going to the gym.
 Although this may sound very easy in reality it's hard to have the necessary willpower to limit "social" habits.

-Now that this "detox period" has almost finished I can say that my old habits are back and I have the required time for writing this short article about my experience.
+Now that this "detox period" has almost finished I can say that my old habits are back, and I have the required time for writing this short article about my experience.

 Thanks for reading, and I hope that you'll find this text useful for recovering the order in your life.